Marshalling (computer science): From XML to an executable representation

-Unmarshalling is the process of converting the XML representation of Code Snippet 1 to the default executable Java representation of Code Snippet 2, and running that very code to get a consistent, live object back.
+Unmarshalling is the process of converting the XML representation to the default executable Java representation, and running that very code to get a consistent, live object back.
 Had a different format been chosen, the unmarshalling process would have been different, but the end result in the target runtime would be the same.

 Unmarshalling in Java

 Unmarshaller in JAXB

-The process of unmarshalling XML data into an executable Java object is taken care of by the in-built Unmarshaller class.
-The unmarshal methods defined in the Unmarshaller class are overloaded to accept XML from different types of input such as a File, FileInputStream, or URL.
+The process of unmarshalling XML data into an executable Java object is taken care of by the in-built jakarta.xml.bind.Unmarshaller (formally javax.xml.bind.Unmarshaller) class.
+The unmarshal methods defined in the jakarta.xml.bind.Unmarshaller class are overloaded to accept XML from different types of input such as a java.io.File, java.io.FileInputStream, or java.net.URL.
 For example: